ha5a12/polar-core/MODEL_SPEC.md

 ### ggml/

 This directory contains binary files used by the [llama.cpp](https://github.com/ggerganov/llama.cpp) inference engine.
-Tabby utilizes GGML for inference on `cpu`, `cuda` and `metal` devices.
+Polar utilizes GGML for inference on `cpu`, `cuda` and `metal` devices.

-Tabby saves GGUF model files in the format `model-{index}-of-{count}.gguf`, following the llama.cpp naming convention.
+Polar saves GGUF model files in the format `model-{index}-of-{count}.gguf`, following the llama.cpp naming convention.
-Please note that the index is 1-based, by default, Tabby names a single file model as `model-00001-of-00001.gguf`.
+Please note that the index is 1-based, by default, Polar names a single file model as `model-00001-of-00001.gguf`.

 For more details about GGUF models, please refer to the instructions in llama.cpp.